osm-search/Nominatim/data-sources/country-grid/README.md

 During place indexing (`sql/functions.sql: placex_insert()`) a place is assigned the partition based on its country code (`sql/functions.sql: get_partition(country_code)`).
 It checks in the `country_name` table.

-Most countries have their own parition, some share a partition.
+Most countries have their own partition, some share a partition.
 Thus partition counts vary greatly.

 Several database tables are split by partition to allow queries to run against less indices and improve caching.